 Once you’ve selected the agency you want to work with, you can decide on what type of adoption plan you want: open adoption, semi-open adoption, or closed adoption.
 The type of adoption plan you choose will determine the kind of contact you will have with the adoptive family and the baby throughout the adoption process as well as in the future.
 Your agency will help you understand what the options are, so you can decide what feels right for you.

 When making this plan, consider the type of relationship you’d like to have with both the parents and child.
-Giving your baby up for adoption doesn’t mean that you’re no longer a part of their life.
+Placing your baby with an adoptive family doesn’t mean that you’re no longer a part of their life.
 Be open with your Adoption Specialist about your thoughts and feelings regarding involvement in your baby’s life.
 Your adoption plan is uniquely yours, and your Adoption Specialist can help you select a level of involvement and find an adoptive family that will meet these expectations.

 4. Pick a Family (If You Want To)